ILBIsabel/Three-Tier-Distributed-Web-Based-Application-/README.md

-# Three-Tier-Distributed-Web-Based-Application-
-A distributed three-tier web-based application that utilizes servlets and JSP technology running on a Tomcat container/server to provide client access to and provide maintenance operations on a persistent MySQL database using JDBC.

 # CNT 4714 Project 4 – Three-Tier Distributed Web Application

 A full-stack enterprise web application built with Java Servlets, JSP, Apache Tomcat, and MySQL, demonstrating a distributed three-tier architecture for managing a suppliers/parts/jobs/shipments database system.